-The PHA will apply for Project Based Voucher (PBV) assistance for all units to improve, develop, or replace a public housing property or property that it controls or has an ownership interest in without using a competitive process.
+The PHA will apply for Project Based Voucher (PBV) assistance to improve, develop, or replace a public housing property or property that it controls or has an ownership interest in without using a competitive process.

 Units with Approved Vacancies for Modernization.